 The book’s cover draws me in.
 The deep brown face, coiled hair drawn soft enough to touch.
 Things are improving, but it can still be difficult to find picture books featuring children of color.
 I’m vigilant, always scouting books in which my children can see their own reflections.
 I want them to feel affirmed, to know that the world sees them.
 They, too, are to be glorified.

 The book is stunning, poignant.
 I buy it but am consumed by uneasy thoughts as I head home.
 My son is seven, my daughter, five.
 They know that their ancestral home is Africa.
-They've worn tiny dashikis on Heritage Day at school.
-They've attended festivals celebrating African culture.
-But we've never discussed the circumstances of how the predecessors of both my husband and myself came to the United States.
+They’ve worn tiny dashikis on Heritage Day at school.
+They’ve attended festivals celebrating African culture.
+But we’ve never discussed the circumstances of how the predecessors of both my husband and myself arrived in the United States.
 Slavery elicits deep sadness whenever I watch a film portrayal or encounter it in literature.
 How will it affect these tender hearts and souls?

 Kimberly Lee is an attorney who happily left the practice of law to focus on motherhood and creative pursuits.
 Her work is forthcoming in The Prompt and Thread Literary Magazine.
 She lives in Southern California with her husband and three children and is currently at work on her first novel.